tobek/headsoak/notes.md

 - make it not run slowly (like when autosizing)
 - invite only?
 - @nutmeg.io email address.
 I have support@ (and toby@ and ece@), what about for general stuff? contact@ is boring
+- space at bottom of page?
+- move note actions into menu?

 ### todo for beta: